MicrosoftDocs/powerbi-docs/powerbi-docs/create-reports/desktop-slicer-numeric-range.md

 ---
-title: Use the numeric range slicer in Power BI
+title: Create a numeric or date range slicer in Power BI
-description: Learn how to use a slicer for constraining to numeric ranges in Power BI Desktop and the Power BI service.
+description: Learn how to use a slicer for constraining to numeric or date ranges in Power BI Desktop and the Power BI service.
 author: maggiesMSFT
 ms.author: maggies
 ms.reviewer: ''